websitehoster-dev/pathfinder/about.md

 # Pathfinder

 Auto-generate macros for levels using simulation!
+This mod uses a physics simulator under the hood to solve levels in seconds!
+It does not come with a bot, you will need to install one for this.

 # ONLY SUPPORTS 1.7 LEVELS
 ### None of these are supported